 In reporting monitoring data, the Discharger shall arrange the data in tabular form so that the date, sample location, constituents, concentrations, and observations are readily discernible.
 The data shall be summarized in such a manner that illustrates clearly whether the Discharger complies with this General Order and facility NOA.
 The Discharger shall include copies of analytical laboratory reports.
-Results of any monitoring done more frequently than specified in the MRP shall be reported in the next regularly schedule monitoring report and shall be included in calculations as appropriate.
+Results of any monitoring done more frequently than specified in the MRP shall be reported in the next regularly scheduled monitoring report and shall be included in calculations as appropriate.

-All monitoring reports and compliance letters shall comply with the signatory requirements in the Reporting Provisions section of the General Order.
+All monitoring reports and compliance letters shall comply with the signatory requirements in the Reporting Provisions section of this General Order.

 All monitoring reports that involve planning, investigation, evaluation, or design, or other work requiring interpretation and proper application of engineering or geologic sciences, shall be prepared by or under the direction of persons registered to practice in California pursuant to California Business and Professions Code sections 6735, 7835, and 7835.1.